 Applicants must provide a written undertaking to the College.
 In the undertaking, they will agree to restrict their practice in Ontario exclusively to electronic social work practice to clients in Ontario that is delivered from another Canadian jurisdiction.

 Please ensure you first read all information related to the requirements for registration found on the Information for All Applicants webpage.

 Applicants registered as a social worker in another Canadian province or territory can apply through the College’s online application portal.

 If you would like to submit a paper-based application rather than completing the application online, please contact the Registration Department at firstname.lastname@example.org.

-Once you have submitted your application, the College will contact you if more information regarding your application is required.
+Once you have submitted your application, the College will contact you if more information is required.
 Once the College has all your documents, it typically takes four to six weeks to process your application.
 The process may take longer if the College requires more information.
 Documents submitted to the College become property of the College.

 The registration fee and non-refundable application fee must be enclosed with the application.

 - The electronic practice application fee is $100.00